Home

 Meteorologists need corresponding pressures at sea level for each surface measurement.
 Suppose the barometric pressure today in Seattle, for instance, is 1000 millibars but only 930 at nearby Spokane.
 The difference in elevation, 2400 feet, would produce the majority of that pressure change.

-A quick look at my standard atmospheric pressure chart combined with some interpolation reveals an expected pressure of around 929 mb for that elevation.
+A quick look at any standard atmospheric pressure chart combined with some interpolation reveals an expected pressure of around 929 mb for that elevation.
 That agrees with a sea-level pressure of 1000.

-Analysts use a physics formula of this sort to calculate the equivalent pressure as if the ground at each location were lowered to sea level.
+Analysts use an algorithm of this sort to calculate the equivalent pressure as if the ground at each location were lowered to sea level.

 In this case, the conversion would yield a corrected pressure for Spokane of around 1000 millibars.
 The detailed physics formula would take the temperature and humidity into account.

-Similarly, meteorologists calculate a quantity known as potential temperature.
-Theparcel of air would have if it were adiabatically pressurized to exactly 1000 mb.
+Meteorologists calculate a quantity known as potential temperature.
+They determine the temperature any parcel of air would have if it were adiabatically pressurized to exactly 1000 mb.
 Adiabatic means without any air or heat leaking in or out.

 Using this pseudo-value simplifies subsequent calculations they must make.
 Of course, the presence of moisture further complicates this procedure and we then use Wet-Bulb Potential Temperature, Θw.